 MILWAUKEE -- Three Milwaukee County Jail staffers have been charged in connection with the 2016 death of Terrill Thomas, who spent a week without water.
-The accused are Commander Nancy Evans, 48, Supervisor Kashka Meadors, 40 and Deputy James Ramsey-Guy, 38.
+The accused are Commander Nancy Evans, 48, Supervisor Kashka Meadors, 40 and Correctional Officer James Ramsey-Guy, 38.

 The three accused face the following criminal charges: